zdrive/aws-iot-button-php/README.md

   -- change PostingURL, but make sure to keep the quotes intact.
   -- You can rename this file to reflect your own domain, or use any name you like, as long as it ends with ".py"
   -- The name of the file will determine the "Handler" field, later
+  (Side note about that User-Agent field -- Your web server might reject an HTTP request that does not include a User Agent.
+For this code I just copied the first one from a list I found, and it works great.
+But you can change it another User Agent if desired)

 2. Obtain the Python "requests" library files
   -- Easy way: use the folders in the Lambda/Python folder